Import substitution industrialization: Latin America

 ISI was most successful in countries with large populations and income levels, which allowed for the consumption of locally produced products.
 Latin American countries such as Argentina, Brazil, and Mexico (and to a lesser extent Chile, Uruguay and Venezuela) had the most success with ISI.

 While the investment to produce cheap consumer products may be profitable in small markets, the same cannot be said for capital-intensive industries, such as automobiles and heavy machinery, which depend on larger markets to survive.
 Thus, smaller and poorer countries, such as Ecuador, Honduras, and the Dominican Republic, could implement ISI only to a limited extent.
 Peru implemented ISI in 1961, and the policy lasted until the end of the decade in some form.

 To overcome the difficulties of implementing ISI in small-scale economies, proponents of the economic policy, some within UNECLAC, suggested two alternatives to enlarge consumer markets: income redistribution within each country by agrarian reform and other initiatives aimed at bringing Latin America's enormous marginalized population into the consumer market and regional integration by initiatives such as the Latin American Free Trade Association (ALALC), which would allow for the products of one country to be sold in another.

 In Latin American countries in which ISI was most successful, it was accompanied by structural changes to the government.
 Old neocolonial governments were replaced by more-or-less democratic governments.
 Banks, utilities, and certain other foreign-owned companies were nationalized or had their ownership transferred to locals.

-Many economists contend that ISI failed in Latin America and was one of many factors leading to the so-called lost decade of Latin American economics, but others contend that ISI led to the "Mexican miracle;" from 1940 to 1975, the annual economic growth stood at 6% or higher.
+Many economists contend that ISI failed in Latin America and was one of many factors leading to the so-called lost decade of Latin American economics.

 Against most opinions, one historian argued that ISI was successful in fostering a great deal of social and economic development in Latin America:

 "By the early 1960s, domestic industry supplied 95% of Mexico's and 98% of Brazil's consumer goods.
 Between 1950 and 1980, Latin America's industrial output went up six times, keeping well ahead of population growth.
 Infant mortality fell from 107 per 1,000 live births in 1960 to 69 per 1,000 in 1980, [and] life expectancy rose from 52 to 64 years.
 In the mid-1950s, Latin America's economies were growing faster than those of the industrialized West."